Most Common SQL Data Analyst Interview Questions by Facebook

 This is one of the most common SQL data analyst interview questions asked by Facebook.
 It’s the most commonly tested concept on Facebook's coding interviews, especially in the beginning rounds.

 Like many other tech giants, Facebook also leverages its data and provides opportunities for data analysts or data scientists to get hired.
 Data analysts are cross-functional and work in many different teams at Facebook.
-In this article, we'll go through Facebook's most common SQL data analyst interview question which includes concepts like categorizations, aggregations, and ratios.
+In this article, we'll go through one of the most common data analyst interview questions from Facebook which includes concepts like categorizations, aggregations, and ratios.

 This SQL interview question is one of the 5 coding concepts that companies test you on.
 To know all these concepts, check out our previous article - Data Science Coding Interview Questions with 5 Technical Concepts.

 Facebook SQL Data Analyst Interview Question

 Output share of US users that are active.
 Active users are the ones with an "open" status in the table.

 Link to this Facebook SQL Data Analyst Interview Question: https://platform.stratascratch.com/coding/2005-share-of-active-users

 This SQL Data Analyst Interview Question includes the following concepts:

 - Categorizations - CASE statements in SQL

 - Aggregations - count() and sum()